acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/07-elect_energy.md

 ~~~
 {:.language-bash}

-The runtime of the serial version is about 185/260 sec on the real and training clusters respectively.
+The runtime of the serial version is about 185/260 sec on the real/training clusters respectively.

 Next, recompile the code without *-no-vec* option.
 The optimization report indicates that the inner *for* loop at line 44 is now vectorized:
 ~~~